|

 Saanich Interurban line, Prospect Station |

-Interurban railways vastly amplified the dispersal of such suburban pods regionally and had just come on stream when use of the automobile reached a first critical juncture.
-This took the shape of the jitney bus, emerging as a business opportunity in transport that allowed enterprising individuals to compete
+Interurban railways vastly amplified the dispersal of these suburban pods across whole regions, and had just come on stream when use of the automobile reached its first critical juncture.
+This took the shape of the jitney bus, which emerged as a business opportunity in private transport that allowed the enterprising to compete

 directly with urban railways for clientele.
-Jitneys were the common precursor to both the modern taxi and the bus.
+Jitneys became the common precursor to both the modern taxi and the bus.

 |